TomasHubelbauer/lsp-plugin/readme.md

 My wisdom so far collected in https://stackoverflow.com/a/66504080/2715716.

-At this point, with this setup, opening this directory in VS Code, the language service for TypeScript kicks in and loads the plugin and printing the line `Started custom plugin :-)` to the TS Server log.
+At this point, with this setup, opening this directory in VS Code, the language service for TypeScript kicks in and loads the plugin.
+The plugin then prints lines starting `PROXY:` into the server log as the language service object is being proxied.

+- [ ] Figure out how to influence the `updateOpen` command to strip `?` and `#`